Nastasha1979/myDocCLI/README.md

 # myDocCLI

 This CLI will output the command to go to local Documents folder from any directory.
-Working on figuring out how to execute the command

 Usage: Input 'myDoc go' to go to local Documents folder.